Helia-Karisani/RAG_model/README.md

 # RAG model and Medical Data Processing and Output Project

 This project is designed to process JSON files and provide outputs through a website.
 Below is an overview of the project structure and execution instructions.
+Notice: The originally privided JSON files, had errors, so please use the JSON files in this the project.

 ## Features
 - **Replication:** Generate outputs similar to the original data.